syncfusion-content/maui-docs/MAUI/Polar-Charts/Legend.md

 ## Items layout
 An [ItemsLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html#Syncfusion_Maui_Charts_ChartLegend_ItemsLayout) property is used to customize the arrangement and posistion for each legend item.
 The default value is `null`.
 It accepts any layout type in ItemsLayout property.

-For more details about the layout alignment refer to this article.

 {% tabs %}

 {% highlight xaml %}